randomtruffles/Dominion_League/faq.md

 If you don't otherwise check Discord frequently, you may find it helpful to get notifications for all posts in your division channel, instead of just ones in which you're tagged.
 To change the notification settings, right-click / long-press on the channel name in the sidebar.

+#### Why are people in voice chat?

+The primary purpose of the voice channels is for players to provide commentary on ongoing matches for spectators to listen to.
+Sometimes players commentate their own matches, while other times third parties provide commentary.
+Please mute yourself in Discord before joining one of these voice channels so that the commentators are not disrupted.

+Note that you should usually not join voice chat if the discussion is about a match you are playing!
+If your opponent is doing commentary, they may be okay with you joining the voice chat and discussing the match together, but you should check with them first.
+You should never join voice chat of third party commentary for your own match!

 #### How do I see what matches are coming up, so that I can spectate them?

 Check the [Dominion calendar](/matches).
 There is also a pinned post in the #matches channel with links to Google calendars that you can add to your own calendar.